-Ok, so let me ask you a quick question, have ever met anyone that’s ever said “I wish I didn’t hit the ball as far.”?
+Ok, so let me ask you a quick question, have you ever met anyone that’s ever said “I wish I didn’t hit the ball as far.”?
 Yeah, me neither.

 Distance is just one of those things that people look at as the Holy Grail.
 Sure, being a great putter and being able to sink 10 footers consistently will lower your scores but everyone wants to be able to hit the ball far.

 Take the numbers we show below with a grain a salt since you might have a guy who’s a 14 handicap and crushes the ball but can’t sink a putt to save his life.
-On the other end, you might be the guy who only hits a driver 200 yards but whenever you get inside a 100 yards, you’re a assassin.
+On the other end, you might be the guy who only hits a driver 200 yards but whenever you get inside a 100 yards, you’re an assassin.